patrickbucher/docs/weinberg/how-software-is-built.md

 An organization can remain in a pattern for a long time if:

 - customers are not demanding
-- problems aren't getting more demanding
+- problems aren’t getting more demanding
-- there's no competition
+- there’s no competition

 Under those circumstances, an organization can even stagnate.

 Resistance to change often stems from certain _thinking patterns_:

 - circular argument
-    - don't try because you might fail
+    - don’t try because you might fail
-    - we don't know if you'd fail, because you don't try
+    - we don’t know if you’d fail, because you don’t try
 - classic software cycle
     - we do the best possible job; if others do their job better, their problem must be easier
-    - consultants have bad development habits and therefore must be isolated from internal developers; so we don't know how they work
+    - consultants have bad development habits and therefore must be isolated from internal developers; so we don’t know how they work
-    - our rockstar is never at fault; if something fails, someone else is to blame; so the rockstar's weaknesses are never found
+    - our rockstar developer is never at fault; if something fails, someone else is to blame; so the rockstar’s weaknesses are never found
-    - our rockstar knows most about software; if alternatives are to be investigated, ask our rockstar; so we'll never use something the rockstar doesn't understand
+    - our rockstar developer knows most about software; if alternatives are to be investigated, ask our rockstar; so we’ll never use something the rockstar doesn’t understand

 Those _closed circuits_ can be opened by asking if your rate of success is high enough.
 Over time, evidence to the contrary might accumulate.
-Unfortunately, patterns 0, 1, and 2, which need change the most, often don't keep records of their failures and their cost.
+Unfortunately, patterns 0, 1, and 2, which need change the most, often don’t keep records of their failures and their cost.

-Cultural patterns can be broke by starting the information flowing:
+Cultural patterns can be broken by starting the information flowing:

 - technical reviews offer insight into the products
 - send people to seminars to discover what other people do